 4:30PM - 6:30PM

-Public Speaking Penguins is an introductory course for students in Years 5 - 6 who are new to public speaking and want to learn the ropes in a fun environment.Student to Teacher Ratio 9:1
+Public Speaking Penguins is an mixed experience course for students in Years 5 - 6 who are new to public speaking and want to learn the ropes in a fun environment.Student to Teacher Ratio 9:1

 Give students an introduction to the fundamental concepts for public speaking, including manner, matter and method.